 A few days later, a nurse told me that Leonard had experienced a big change after the show.
-Now he often came out from his room and was eating well.
+Now he often came out of his room and was eating well.

 When I left, I said to him, "Leonard, promise me.
 Enjoy your life."

-Love, gratitude and music, I found these are strong factors of healing for the mind and body.
+Love, gratitude, and music, I found are strong factors of healing for the mind and body.